rhammell/nft-me/README.md

 Mint an NFT with the following steps:

-1. **Connect Wallet** - Click 'Connet Wallet' to connect your MetaMask wallet accounts to the application and sign an authenication transaction.
+1. **Connect Wallet** - Click 'Connet Wallet' to connect your MetaMask wallet accounts to the application and sign an authentication transaction.

 2. **Capture Image** - Click 'Capture Image' to collect a snapshot from your webcam.
-Default name and description details will be filled in, which can be edited.
+The default name and description details will be filled in, which can be edited.
 These details will be included in the NFT metadata.

 3. **Select Network** - Click 'Select Network' to choose which network version of the NFT-Me contract the image will be minted to.
 MetaMask will prompt you to switch to the selected network if not already connected to it.

 4. **Mint NFT** - Click 'Mint NFT' to begin the minting process:

     The captured image is uploaded to IPFS.
-Next, the NFT metadata (including the image IPFS URI, name and description) is also uploaded to IPFS.
+Next, the NFT metadata (including the image IPFS URI, name, and description) is also uploaded to IPFS.

     The user is then prompted by MetaMask to sign a transaction calling the `mint` function of the selected NFT-Me contract, passing in the metadata IPFS URI as a parameter.